odhondt/eo_tools/README.md

 # EO-Tools

-A dockerized toolbox for easy pogrammatic processing of remote sensing imagery from various public sources.
+A dockerized toolbox for easy programmatic processing of remote sensing imagery from various public sources.

 - This project is in its early stages, therefore API is subject to change.
 - Currently, the available features are: